frefolli/packer/README.md

 python -m main frefolli/lartc -d fedora -b rpmbuild -r
 ```

+Packer will also sign the crafted package, so make sure to config makepkg/rpmbuild to use your GPG keys.

 # As for now

 For now, `makedepends` isn't used and only `rpmbuild` and `makepkg` are supported.